 Healthcare leaders worldwide must shift from reactive, episodic care to managing health holistically, where the focus is helping people change their lifestyles so they can live healthier lives.
 Here are three initiatives healthcare leaders worldwide can adopt.

 A. Intervene at the intersection of health and lifestyle –

 Yet these improvements are also dependent on care access.
 Increasing care access, and making it easier for people to obtain affordable care, is important, especially for care in the home.
-With ageing populations impacting many countries, technology advancements that enable tele-health and remote monitoring will help caregivers stay connected to the loved ones they care for, as well as their clinical teams.
+With aging populations impacting many countries, technology advancements that enable telehealth and remote monitoring will help caregivers stay connected to the loved ones they care for, as well as their clinical teams.